homelight/worksheets/README.md

 		}
 	}

 Though we'd not even need to verify whether these fields are part of the edit, it's implicit, and more 'underlying structure proof' not too.
-By 'nuderlying structure proof' we mean that the code assumes less about the internal structure of the fields, they could be inputs or computed fields, and we wouldn't really care.
+By 'underlying structure proof' we mean that the code assumes less about the internal structure of the fields, they could be inputs or computed fields, and we wouldn't really care.

 ## Preventing Unstable Edits